Drag yourself out of the gym and into shape

 Power walking

-Walking forwards offers a unique challenge to the whole of the posterior chain while walking backward works the quadriceps and hip flexors.
+Walking forward offers a unique challenge to the whole of the posterior chain, while walking backward works the quadriceps and hip flexors.
 The use of the belt permits greater loads to be utilized as core involvement is all but eliminated.

 Sprinting with a waist belt

-Remember when sprinting to apply the 10% rule if you are concerned with altering technique too much, e.g. only use a 10% greater load in the exercise than an actual activity being trained for.
-It is fair to use loads that are excessive of this, but the technique, compared to it is unloaded variation, will be quite different and increased strength and power may come at the cost of the altered technique.
+Remember when sprinting to apply the 10% rule if you are concerned with altering technique too much, e.g., only use a 10% greater load in the exercise than an actual activity being trained for.
+It is fair to use loads that are excessive of this, but the technique, compared to its unloaded variation, will be quite different and increased strength, and power may come at the cost of the altered technique.

 Conclusion